krishna2025777830/Spam_Email_detection_FLA/README.md

 # Spam Email Detection (Finite Language Automata + ML)

-Project: A compact spam-email detection project combining rule-based finite-language automata (FLA) pattern matching with classical machine learning (scikit-learn).
-The repo includes preprocessing, feature extraction from pattern matches, training utilities, a saved model, and a small Streamlit UI for interactive detection.
+## Quick Description

+This project detects spam emails using Finite Language Automata (FLA) pattern matching combined with machine learning.
+It analyzes email text for 47 common spam phrases (like "free," "click," "win"), extracts features, and trains a classifier (Logistic Regression or Random Forest).
+Includes a Streamlit web UI for real-time detection, preprocessing pipeline, and unit tests.
+Built with Python, scikit-learn, pandas.

 ## About

 This repository implements a hybrid spam detection system: a set of regex-based patterns (an automata-like rule set) extracts interpretable binary features from emails, and a classical supervised ML pipeline (Logistic Regression / Random Forest) learns to classify messages given those features.
 The approach emphasizes explainability (which patterns matched) alongside a statistical model for generalization.

+**Note:** This project uses **FLA (Finite Language Automata) + Classical ML** (Logistic Regression, Random Forest), NOT Markov Chain or BERT models.
+The focus is on lightweight, interpretable spam detection suitable for resource-constrained environments.

 ## Problem